-From 13 December 2014 food allergen labelling and information rules are changing.
+On 13 December 2014 food allergen labelling and information rules changed and require companies to know what allergens are present in their food.
 Are you aware of the changes and what you need to do?

-The new Food Information for Consumers Regulation (EU FIC) will build on current allergen labelling provisions for pre-packed foods.
-It will mean that all foods sold for direct sale, whether pre-packed or non-packed, will require allergen information about 14 allergens to be:
+The Food Information for Consumers Regulation (EU FIC) built on current allergen labelling provisions for pre-packed foods.
+It means that all foods sold for direct sale, whether pre-packed or non-packed, require allergen information about 14 allergens to be:

 • declared on the label within the ingredients list